Operations at the Edge is a principle: push operational capability to where work happens, not to where decisions are made.

 Every workspace draws from the same organizational database.

 The customer record in marketing is the same customer record in sales.
 The project in operations is the same project visible in goals.
-Context doesn't fragment—it follows the work.
+Context doesn't fragment.
+It follows the work.

 This is critical: distributed operations without unified data creates chaos.
 Operations at the Edge requires both.

-3. Platform Governance
+4. Platform Governance

 Everything lives within the organization's security perimeter.